N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 ## CHANGE SD STATUS (UNABLE TO RAISE COS ONE IN PROGRESS - NO TASK)
 ![alt text](image-8.png)
+1. View case details -> Find relevant case history and date.
+In this case - Electronic Monitoring.
 1. in progress service delivery with no tasks that is incomplete
 2. find the service delivery numbers for the review barriers sd that are incomplete (there were 2)
 3. use the curl comd to change the status of the sds to complete